 Overall, the procedure of patent registration in Eurasia takes from 2 to 4 years.

 Foreign applicants must be represented before the Office by a registered Eurasian patent attorney.

 Necessary information for filing a patent application in Eurasia

 - filing instructions comprising applicant's and inventor's names, addresses and citizenships;

 - a filing number and a date of a priority application or a PCT application;

 - a specification with claims, abstract and drawings;

 - a copy of the amendments, if any;

-- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required, but may be provided to the Eurasian Patent Office within 2 months from the application filing date.
+- a Power of Attorney simply signed and stamped by the applicant(s); legalization and notarization are not required unless it is signed by a proxy-holder.
+The executed PoA should be provided to the Eurasian Patent Office within 2 months from filing the application.